cloverdx/cloverdx-server-docker/README.md

 ## HTTP(S) port

-To enable HTTPS, modify the file ``conf/https-conf.xml`` in the mounted volume, place the keystore in the mounted volume and export the HTTPS port (8443 be default).
-See ``conf/https-conf.xml`` in (#tomcat-configuration) for more details.
+To enable HTTPS, modify the file ``conf/https-conf.xml`` in the mounted volume, place the keystore in the mounted volume and export the HTTPS port (8443 be default).  [above](#https-conf) for more details.

 ## JMX ports

 To enable JMX monitoring over SSL, modify the file ``conf/jmx-conf.properties`` in the mounted volume and place the keystore in the mounted volume.
-See ``conf/jmx-conf.properties`` in (#tomcat-configuration) for more details.
+See [above](#jmx-conf) for more details.